mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Experiment with the speed at which you move your finger.
 The slower the more intense the blur...</figcaption>
 </figure>

-As you blend the background pay careful attention not to cut in too far into the foreground object(s).
+As you blend the background pay careful attention not to cut too far into the foreground.
 It's this contrast between sharp and blurry that will ultimately help sell the effect by creating depth in the piece.

 <div class="notice-info" markdown="1">
 #### ProTip: Sketch Over a Blend
-After blurring a background with the Blend tool go back over the edges of the objects still in focus.
-When drawing portraits I like to sketch wispy hair over a blurred background for a nice touch of realism.
+After blurring a background with the Blend tool go back over the edges of foreground objects.
+When drawing portraits I like to sketch wispy hair over a blurred background to add depth to the drawing.
 </div>

 ##### More blurred backgrounds

 Here's a few Paper portraits I used Pencil and Blend to draw.
-Sometimes it's fun to play with what's in focus as can be seen in the second drawing where I purposely smudged the figure's hand instead of the background.
+In the second drawing I purposely smudged the figure's hand instead of the background to mix things up.
+Have fun and experiment with focal points!

 <figure class="third">
   <a href="{{ site.url }}/images/paperfaces-thomas-d-twitter-sq-950.jpg"><img src="{{ site.url }}/images/paperfaces-thomas-d-twitter-sq-640.jpg" alt="Thomas D. portrait"></a>